openmpf/openmpf-docker/SWARM.md

 #### Docker Overlay Network

-Unless a subnet is specified for the application stack's network in `swarm-compose.yml`, Docker will automatically create an overlay network for secure node-to-node communication when you run `docker stack deploy`.
+Unless a subnet is specified for the application stack's network in `docker-compose.base.yml`, Docker will automatically create an overlay network for secure node-to-node communication when you run `docker stack deploy`.
 Similar to the ingress network issue described above, sometimes the subnet that Docker chooses conflicts with the subnet of the host machines running Docker.

-To prevent this, manually specify a subnet IP address range for the overlay network in `swarm-compose.yml` as follows:
+To prevent this, manually specify a subnet IP address range for the overlay network in `docker-compose.base.yml` as follows:

 ```
 networks:
-  swarm_overlay:
+  overlay:
     driver: overlay
     ipam:
       config: